 DIBELS Testing: This school periodically uses DIBELS testing to assess reading progress.

-What UMS says: UMS students write the CAT-4, the Ontario Writing Assessment and Comprehension Attitude Strategies Interests for grades 4 to 8.
+What UMS says: UMS students write the CAT-4, the Ontario Writing Assessment and Comprehension Attitude Strategies Interests.

 Programs that balance systematic and process approaches equally likely have an emphasis on giving young students ample opportunities to write, while providing supplementary class-wide instruction in grammar, parts of sentences, and various writing strategies.